uniport/uniport-gateway/MIGRATION_GUIDE.md

 ## `7.*.*` -> `8.*.*`

+### Session cookie
 Breaking change if any of your client is dependent on the (now deprecated) session cookie name by default: `inventage-portal-gateway.session`.
 The new default for the session cookie name is: `uniport.session`.

 Concretely: Change any occurrence of the old session cookie name to `uniport.session`.

+### `sessionDisabled`
+Breaking change if any of your static configuration file contains `sessionDisabled` in one of its entrypoint.
+Sessions are disabled per default and can be explicitly enabled by setting the session-middleware.

+Concretely: Delete any occurrence of `sessionDisabled` in your static configuration file.

 ## `6.*.*` -> `7.*.*`